Category Archives: Dick Locke

 Cross-Border Shipping with Mexico

 Today’s guest post is from Dick Locke.
 Dick, who has delivered seminars to over 100 companies across the globe, is a seasoned expert on International Sourcing and Procurement who wrote the book.
-(Here is the link to his archived posts.)
+(His guest posts are still archived.)

 the doctor sent me this article from Inbound Logistics and wondered if I agreed.
 Well, mostly, but I think it overstates some difficulties.
 I operated an International Procurement Office in Mexico and we were able to get on-time delivery to our US customers in the 98% range over long periods of time … and that included supplier performance, cross border performance and logistics performance in two countries.